istheweatherweird/itww-data-multiscale/README.md

  - `isd`: historic temperature records.
 Contains a subdirectory for each weather station.
 That subdirectory contains a file for each day of the year, e.g. 0101.csv for January 1st.
  - `latest`: latest temperature records.
 Contains one file for each weather station.

-Each dataset is structured with a subdirectory for each station.
-The isd data has a file for each hour of each day.
 The website www.istheweatherweird.com compares `latest` to `isd` to assess how weird the weather is right now.

 The process to build these datasets using GitHub actions is as follows: